 AI is suited to several roles in the localization process, but not as the sole translator.
-Instead, most transcreation services harness the power of machine learning to supplement the work of humans.
+Instead, most transcreation and translation services harness the power of machine learning to supplement the work of humans.

 Human translators can benefit from continuous AI assistance, with translation tools making real-time suggestions.
 They can also provide metrics regarding completed texts which analyze aspects of translation quality.

 Think of AI translation as a way to make human translators smarter and projects easier to manage.
-Both are great news for companies seeking to localize their content.
+These attributes are great for companies seeking to localize their content.